Causal inference with misspecified exposure mappings: separating definitions and assumptions: Misspecified exposures

-Correctly specified exposure mappings implies that each exposure corresponds to a unique and well-defined potential outcome for every unit.
-This facilitates a simple definition of exposure effects.
-Under the assumption, a function $\pocsexs{i} \colon \exall \to \Reals$ exists for each unit such that $\pocsexi{\exmi{\z}} = \poiz$ for all $\z \in \zall$.
-In other words, the assumption states that the exposures accurately capture the complete causal structure in the experiment.
-Since the full treatment vector provides no causal information in addition to what a unit's exposure already provides, we can use $\pocsexi{\exe}$ defined on $\exall$ rather than the more cumbersome potential outcomes $\poiz$ defined on the full $\zall$.
+If the exposures are indeed correctly specified, the full treatment vector provides no causal information in addition to what a unit's exposure already provides.
+This implies that we can use $\pocsexi{\exe}$ defined on $\exall$ rather than the more cumbersome potential outcomes $\poiz$ defined on the full $\zall$ without loss of information.
 The reduction in complexity can be considerable, because $\abs{\zall}$ grows exponentially in $n$ while $\abs{\exall}$ typically is fixed.

-Causal effects can then be defined in the usual manner as contrasts between potential outcomes produced by the exposures.
-For example, the average causal effect of exposure $\exea \in \exall$ relative to $\exeb \in \exall$ is

-The interpretation of these effects is generally straightforward, because the exposures are chosen to have natural causal interpretations.
+We can then define causal effects in the usual way, as contrasts between potential outcomes produced by the exposures.
+For example, the average causal effect of exposure $\exea \in \exall$ relative to $\exeb \in \exall$ would be $n^{-1} \sumin \braces[\big]{\pocsexi{\exea} - \pocsexi{\exeb}}$.
+This is the definition in \citet{Aronow2017Estimating}.
+The interpretation of these effects tends to be straightforward, because the exposures are typically chosen to be easy to interpret.